orb-lang/helm/doc/md/helm/helm-db.md

 ### boot\(conn\)

-`boot` takes an open `historian.conn` and brings it up to speed\.
+`boot` takes an open `historian.conn`, or a file path, and brings it up to speed\.

-This function has no return value\.
+Returns the conn, or errors and exits the program\.

 ```lua
 local assertfmt = import("core:core/string", "assertfmt")